· 8 min read

 I built a deduplication pipeline to prevent my incident remediation system from processing the same error twice.
 Three layers of checks.
 The design looked solid on paper.

-The same TypeError: Cannot read properties of undefined (reading 'publish_decision') created a brand new incident, ran full triage, diagnosis, and fix generation — complete API cost, complete pipeline — despite an existing open incident already having a PR open for the exact same error.
+The same TypeError: Cannot read properties of undefined (reading 'publish_decision') created a brand new incident on the production cluster, ran full triage, diagnosis, and fix generation — complete API cost, complete pipeline — despite an existing open incident already having a PR open for the exact same error.

 All three layers failed simultaneously.
 Here’s why.